CAPC musée d'art contemporain de Bordeaux: Centre d'arts plastiques contemporains

-In 1965 Roger Lafosse created the Sigma Festival in Bordeaux, an avant-garde festival of visual and performance arts.
+In 1965, Roger Lafosse created the Sigma Festival in Bordeaux, an avant-garde festival of visual and performance arts.

-In 1973 he installed Sigma in the Entrepôt Lainé.
+In 1973, he installed Sigma in the Entrepôt Lainé.

 The Centre d'Arts Plastiques Contemporains (CAPC) was founded by Jean-Louis Froment.

-In 1973 CAPC held its first contemporary art exhibition called Regarder ailleurs (Look Elsewhere).
+In 1973, CAPC held its first contemporary art exhibition called Regarder ailleurs (Look Elsewhere).

-By 1974 CAPC had moved into the warehouse.
+By 1974, CAPC had moved into the warehouse.

 The first exhibitions included artists such as Gina Pane, Andy Warhol and Christian Boltanski.

 They quickly established the venue as one of the leading places dedicated to contemporary visual arts.

 Two theater companies joined Sigma and CAPC, as well as the architecture center Arc en rêve.

 CAPC presented new avant-garde work in group exhibitions, and was gradually discovered by the public.

 Musée d'art contemporain

-In 1983 the institution became the CAPC Musée d'art contemporain de Bordeaux (Bordeaux Museum of Contemporary Art).
+In 1983, the institution became the CAPC Musée d'art contemporain de Bordeaux (Bordeaux Museum of Contemporary Art).

 The museum was formally opened on 17 May 1984.

-During the 1980s the museum put on many exhibitions and events, and also arranged exhibitions in California, Spain and then throughout Europe and Japan with the exhibition of the Sonnabend Collection.
+During the 1980s, the museum put on many exhibitions and events, and also arranged exhibitions in California, Spain and then throughout Europe and Japan with the exhibition of the Sonnabend Collection.

 American artist Keith Haring had a major exhibition in the museum in 1985, creating a series of ten large paintings, The Ten Commandments, to fit exactly the nave of the museum building.
 The ten paintings have since been displayed at various other locations.
 Haring did leave the museum a mural painting inside the elevator shaft.

-In 1990 the CAPC Musée and the arc en rêve architecture center occupied the entire warehouse, which was reopened after renovations in June 1990.
+In 1990, the CAPC Musée and the arc en rêve architecture center occupied the entire warehouse, which was reopened after renovations in June 1990.

 In the years that followed the museum has steadily added to its collection, with assistance from the state.

 The focus was enlarged from Europe and North America to cover work from Asia, South America and emerging countries.

-In 2003 the museum was designated a National Museum of France.
+In 2003, the museum was designated a National Museum of France.

 The CAPC museum presents permanent exhibitions of its collection and organizes large temporary exhibitions on specific themes.

 It often features artists who work in the Bordeaux region.
-Since 2000 the museum has frequently been used for exhibitions of music, architecture, cinema, literature or design, and has often put on exhibitions of popular art.
+Since 2000, the museum has frequently been used for exhibitions of music, architecture, cinema, literature or design, and has often put on exhibitions of popular art.

+By order of January 19, 2021, the Center of Contemporary Art of National Interest label is awarded to capc.